dfelinto/blender-manual/manual/editors/graph_editor/fcurves/introduction.rst

 These additional easing types imitate (fake) physics-based effects like bouncing/springing effects.
 The corresponding settings can be found in the :menuselection:`Sidebar region --> Active Keyframe panel`.

+Back
+   Cubic easing with overshoot and settle.
+   Use this one when you want a bit of an overshoot coming into the next keyframe, or perhaps for some wind-up anticipation.

+   Back
+      The back property controls the size and direction (i.e. above/below the curve) of the overshoot.

+Bounce
+   Exponentially decaying parabolic bounce, like when objects collide. e.g. for Bouncing balls, etc.

 Elastic
    Exponentially decaying sine wave, like an elastic band.
    This is like bending a stiff pole stuck to some surface,